go-jose/go-jose/README.md

 and Encryption set of standards.
 This includes support for JSON Web Encryption, JSON Web Signature, and JSON Web Token standards.

-**Disclaimer**: This library contains encryption software that is subject to the U.S. Export Administration Regulations.
-You may not export, re-export, transfer or download this code or any part of it in violation of any United States law, directive or regulation.
-In particular this software may not be exported or re-exported in any form or on any media to Iran, North Sudan, Syria, Cuba, or North Korea, or to denied persons or entities mentioned on any US maintained blocked list.

 ## Overview

 The implementation follows the